This storyboard does not have a description.

 Dr. Mary Edwards Walker was an avid active abolitionist and prohibitionist.
 (Camera angled slightly upward during this scene, directly on Dr. Mary Edwards Walker.)
 She was persistent, relentless, determined, and never gave up fighting for what was right.

 Dr. Mary Edwards Walker volunteered in the Civil War for the Union Army.
 She was the first woman surgeon for the United States army.
-(There will be special effects to display Dr. Mary Edwards Walker's determination and pas wounded soldiers.)
+(There will be special effects to display Dr. Mary Edwards Walker's determination and passion towards wounded soldiers.)

 Dr. Mary Edwards Walker actively advocated for women's rights and women's dress reform.
 She often wore men's clothing while she worked and was arrested a number of times for this.
 As a result, she became the president of "National Dress Reform Association" in 1866.
 (There will be an animation of her saying that famous quote.)